ameer017/react-form/README.md

 # React Form

 A simple React Todo List application demonstrating controlled forms, prop drilling, dynamic list rendering, and support for editing and deleting todo items.
 The UI is built with [Tailwind CSS](https://tailwindcss.com/) for a responsive and modern look.
+It demonstrates core React concepts like:

+- Props and Prop Drilling
+- Controlled Forms and Inputs
+- Lists, Keys, and Dynamic Rendering
+- Editing and Deleting Todos
+- Marking Todos as Completed
+- LocalStorage for persistence

 ---